huggingface/education-toolkit/README.md

 <aside>
 💡 From classrooms, you can:

-- **Empower your students with state-of-the-art resources: i**mplement machine learning with Hugging Face tools and collaborate with your students easily on all their datasets, models and ML demos hosted within your classroom workspace.
+- **Empower your students with state-of-the-art resources:** build machine learning applications with Hugging Face and collaborate with your students easily on all their datasets, models and ML demos hosted within your classroom workspace.
 - **Give your students unlimited access to modern machine learning tools:**  upload datasets, models and demos for free.
 Train, fine-tune, experiment and deploy, then share models and demos with the classroom or community, all hosted for free.
 - **Benefit from free advanced computational resources** such as access to Accelerated Inference API.
 </aside>